 But what are the legal obligations that arise out of the use of social networks, both for the user and the sites themselves?
-The law in this area is still relatively unsettled and constantly changing, but some recent developments have created intriguing precedent, and legislation in motion promises to keep things interesting for the foreseeable future.

-Laws Pertaining to Social Networking Sites
+Laws Pertaining to Social Media Sites

 Section 512(c) removes liability for copyright infringement from websites that allow users to post content, as long as the site has a mechanism in place whereby the copyright owner can request the removal of infringing content.
 The site must also not receive a financial benefit directly attributable to the infringing activity.